seydu/symfony-cmf-docs/bundles/create/introduction.rst

 fully browser-based HTML5 environment for managing content.
 Create.js can be adapted to work on almost any content management backend.
 Create.js makes your content editable based on `RDF`_ information.
-The CreateBundle provides the means to load create.js, provide the RDF information and handle the save requests send by create.js.
+The CreateBundle provides the means to load create.js, provides the RDF information and handles the save requests sent by create.js.

 For WYSIWYG text, the default editor is `CKEditor`_, but you can also use the lightweight `hallo.js`_ editor bundled with the create.js distribution